A year ago, I received an email from “Tony:”

 In response to this previous post, Matthew Foster sends this great link to a series of publications dissecting the 2007 Farm Bill.
 Check the right hand column of the page under “Understanding the Farm Bill.”
 Matthew is a graphic designer at the Institute for Agriculture and Trade Policy and has done a fantastic job.
 The bold WPA-inspired graphics and typography make me want to pick up these reports.
 They evoke an nostalgic image of the American farmer back before it was big Agribusiness.
 The reports provide overviews of the Farm Bill and its implications as well as IATP’s policy recommendations to make the Bill fairer for the U.S. and the world.
 A beautiful and compelling way to spread the word on an often overlooked and vitally central policy matter.

-Update: Yeah, OK, so my current blog design uses WPA imagery, too.
-I like it.
+Yeah, my current blog design uses WPA imagery, too.
+What can I say. :-)

 Via email: